teamcarry11/.github/profile/readme.md

 │                                                                         │
-│        xy-mathematics is our operating system,                          │ │        our kernel, our foundation. risc-v native,                     │ │        built for repairability and long life. we                        │ │        craft code that will outlast us.                                │ │                                                                         │ │        aquarius pours water from the urn, and we                       │ │        catch it in our hands. the star shines above,                   │ │        showing us the way. we are the carriers,                       │ │        the preservers, the ones who remember.                           │ │                                                                         │ │        we do not build in isolation. every line                       │ │        of code stands on the shoulders of those                        │ │        who came before. we acknowledge this debt                        │ │        by preserving their work, by studying it.                       │ │                                                                         │ │        the grainstore grows like a garden, each                       │
+│        xy-mathematics is our operating system,                          │ │        our kernel, our foundation. risc-v native,                     │ │        by preserving their work, by studying it.                       │ │                                                                         │
+│        the grainstore grows like a garden, each                       │